Pratyush-Saxena/Utube/README.md

 ## Features
  ### 1. Search and Filter
-  You can search youtube video by any keyword by adding search query in your request , it will search the text in title and in description and show then result. ex.
+  You can search youtube video by any keyword by adding search query in your request , it will search the text in title and description , and then shows the result. ex.
   ```
   curl --location --request GET 'http://localhost:8080/API/videos/?search=INDIA' \ --header 'X-Api-Key:<API-KEY>'
   ```
  ### 2. Pagination and Limit
-  This API provides pagination too , it provides the link to next page and previous page in response section , also you can access random page using offset and page query parameter.
+  This API provides pagination too , it provides the link to next page and previous page in response of request, also you can access random page using offset and page query parameter.
 Also you can limit the response by addning limit query parameter. ex.
   ```
   curl --location --request GET 'http://localhost:8080/API/videos/?limit=10&offset=10&search=INDIA' \ --header 'X-Api-Key:<API-KEY>'
   ```